Rooted in Oakland

 Kev Choice (b.
 1975): Soul Restoration Suite

-The Greatest – a medley of some of Kev Choice’s greatest hits from his 5 albums including songs Feel The Love, The Greatest, That Life, I Don’t Walk, I Fly.
+V. The Greatest – a medley of some of Kev Choice’s greatest hits from his 5 albums and vast repertoire of songs including Feel The Love, The Greatest, That Life, I Don’t Walk, I Fly.

 ~ Notes by Kev Choice, Copyright 2018